2021 Season Registration will begin on July 6, 2021. Season kicks off September 7, 2021

 On this site you will see the rosters for all teams, along with a schedule.
 The schedule is subject to change due to the fact we share the use of the Beaver turf field with student athletes from FHS field hockey team.

-Attached above is the link to our program guide, which includes guidelines for COVID-19.
-All parents, players and coaches will need to wear facial coverings at all times while at the Beaver Pond complex.
-This policy has been discussed and approved by our board of health.
-If there are any questions, don't hesitate to email us at: firstname.lastname@example.org
+Attached above is the link to our program guide.
+If there are any questions, don't hesitate to email us at: email@example.com

 We look forward to seeing you at the field this season.

 Thank you to all of our flag football families for your generosity during the Food Pantry Food & Fund Drive.
-We successfully reached our goal and brought in $3,410 while collecting 250lbs of food items that were requested by the pantry.
+We close to reaching our goal of $2000 and brought in $1275 while collecting 570lbs of food items that were requested by the pantry.

 NFL Flag Football is the premier youth football league for boys and girls ages 6-15 years old.
 The program provides young players a fun and exciting opportunity to engage in non-contact, continuous action while learning lessons in team work and sportsmanship.